 Easier said than done with a new baby!
 I feel you on that, but getting more sleep is definitely associated with more compliance with a weight loss plan and better weight loss results.

 If you can’t get more sleep, at least try to get better quality sleep.
 Some sleep tips you might find helpful include:

-- Taking a warm bath before bed – This is a proven technique to help you relax and get your mind / body ready for sleep.
-As new moms, we struggle making time to focus on ourselves.
-Make it a habit from the beginning schedule “me” time, make it a priority, even if it is only a 15 minute bath at night before bed.
+- Taking a warm bath before bed – This is a proven technique to help you relax and get your mind/body ready for sleep.
+As new moms, we struggle to make time to focus on ourselves.
+Make it a habit from the beginning schedule “me” time, make it a priority, even if it is only a 15-minute bath at night before bed.
 Dim the lights, light a scented candle, play some music you love and just chill for a few minutes.

 - Keep your bedroom cooler – Try keeping your room in the lower 60’s for sleeping.
 Most people find this the perfect temp to get a good night’s sleep.

 - Use a body pillow – A body pillow can help increase your comfort in bed and make sleeping easier.
 Recovering from childbirth is no joke and taking care of yourself is so important!
 If you don’t have one consider investing in a body pillow to help you heal quicker physically and emotionally.
 The “power of sleep” is underestimated, make the best of your sleep time.
 Also, consider reading our articles about left-sided sleep and the various types of sleep pillows available.

 Squeeze in exercise when you can.
 Losing weight is not all about what’s goes on in the kitchen.
 This being said, don’t try to kill yourself in the exercise department with a new baby.
 There is just no need, but exercise can help increase your calorie deficit, improve your mood, and it is good for your heart.

 Make sure you get cleared by your health care provider before you start exercising.
 The goal is to move more and eat less.